Skip to main content

 Academic

-A sophisticated analysis of combining Semaglutide and therapy requires moving beyond simple synergistic effects into the specific biochemical and physiological mechanisms at play.
+A sophisticated analysis of combining Semaglutide and hormone replacement therapy requires moving beyond simple synergistic effects into the specific biochemical and physiological mechanisms at play.
 The interaction is most compellingly illustrated in the context of the postmenopausal state, a unique metabolic environment characterized by the withdrawal of estradiol.

 The findings from recent retrospective cohort studies, such as the one conducted at the Mayo Clinic, provide a clinical window into this interplay, suggesting that the hormonal milieu is a critical determinant of therapeutic response to GLP-1 receptor agonists.